Barbados Telephone Guide

 Local And Cellular Phone Calls

-Note: It’s worth remembering that when calling a cellular phone from a landline in Barbados, it will charge the person receiving the call – something to keep in mind as many local people don’t answer their cell when they see a landline calling, because of these additional charges.
+Note: It’s worth remembering that when calling a cellular phone from a landline in Barbados, it will charge the person receiving the call – something to keep in mind as many local people don’t answer their cell when they see a landline call, because of these additional charges.

 International calls are billed according to the rates charged by the local telephone company, Cable and Wireless (Barbados) Limited.